Common Debates in Medical Ethics

 There is a lot of information to take into consideration when preparing for your medical and dental school interviews.
 Often, the interview includes questions regarding common medical ethical issues and debates.
 You will want to prepare for the debates, dilemmas and decisions that you will have to make as a medical professional.

 This course is designed to help you feel more confident in forming arguments in an ethical debate.
 Using the 4 pillars of medical ethics as our foundation we will discuss common debates in medical ethics.
 We will cover a variety of ethical issues and ethical scenarios to help you prepare.

-Our team have worked to create this e-learning resource for you.
+Our team have worked hard to create this e-learning resource as comprehensive as possible, covering ethical dilemmas and ethical principles.
 We’ve used all of our knowledge that we've developed in our physical courses.

 - Professionally filmed for a better learning experience

 - Hours of interactive footage featuring high quality videos ~20 minutes long

 - Created by real doctors and interview experts with over 15 years of experience

 - Fully mobile and tablet responsive, so you can access the videos from anywhere

 - Set your own goals along the way